5th Guards Tank Army

 The 5th Guards Tank Army (Russian: 5-я гварде́йская та́нковая а́рмия) was a Soviet Guards armored formation which fought in many notable actions during World War II.
 The army was formed in February 1943.
 Until the aftermath of the Vilnius Offensive in July 1944, it was commanded by Pavel Rotmistrov.

 Its organisation varied throughout its history, but in general included two or more Guards Tank Corps and one or more Guards Mechanised Corps.
 It was considered an elite formation.
 Under Red Army doctrine of deep operations, Tank Armies were primarily to be used for large-scale exploitation of major offensives.
-Once a breach in enemy lines had been made by other units (typically Shock Armies or combined-arms armies), the tank army would be inserted into the gap to drive deep into enemy territory, attacking rear areas and seizing major communications centers to disrupt the enemy reactions.
+Once a breach in enemy lines had been made by other units (typically Shock Armies or combined-arms armies), the tank army would be inserted into the gap to drive deep into enemy territory, attacking rear areas and seizing major communications centers to disrupt enemy reactions.
 Tank armies were expected to penetrate up to several hundred kilometers into the enemy rear.

 After the war, the 5th Guards Tank Army moved to the Belorussian Military District.
 It was downsized to division size in late 1946 and became a mechanized army in 1948.
 The designation "5th Guards Tank Army" was restored in 1957.
 The army was taken over by the Belarus Ground Forces in June 1992 and became an army corps two months later.
 The 5th Guards Army Corps was disbanded in 2001.
 Its headquarters became the headquarters of the Belarus Ground Forces.